Noone2018b/SteamCMD-Syno-Guide/readme.md

 A very cool thing to do, if one is so inclined, and quite easy with Docker.
 There's a good [Ars article on this](https://arstechnica.com/gaming/2017/01/building-a-local-steam-caching-server-to-ease-the-bandwidth-blues/), and it looks like the [Monolithic container](http://lancache.net/docs/containers/monolithic/) is probably the thing to try.

+For me, there's currently two clear reasons for this (for the Syno download case):

+1. Easily & transparently install and share files between multiple gaming PCs (no additional manual copying required).
+2. Should allow for SteamCMD to resume downloads, since already downloaded content will be in the cache.

 ## Use python

 I've stuck to shell scripts above, since they're pretty robust and work in the minimal Docker SteamCMD container.
 But it'd be nice to use python, since it's lovely.
 There's a [basic wrapper at pysteamcmd](https://github.com/f0rkz/pysteamcmd), which should be a good place to start.

+# To do

+- Tidy up these scripts and add some more Syno customisations.
+- Dedicated install backup dir for keeping things tidy?
+- Method for pulling appIDs and full library list?
+- Following above, automated bulk downloading.